TypeStrong/typedoc/internal-docs/third-party-symbols.md

 }
 ```

-Plugins can add support for linking to third party sites by calling [`app.converter.addUnknownSymbolResolver`][addUnknownSymbolResolver].
+Plugins can add support for linking to third party sites by calling
+{@link Converter.addUnknownSymbolResolver | `app.converter.addUnknownSymbolResolver`}

 If the given symbol is unknown, or does not appear in the documentation site, the resolver may return `undefined`
 and no link will be rendered unless provided by another resolver.